LaravelDaily/Booking-Com-Simulation-Laravel/course/02-profile-fields.md

 Again, first and foremost, both doctors and patients are **users** of the system, so we don't change anything in the `users` DB table, except for maybe adding more common and often used fields like `phone_number`.

-Then, there will be two profiles with a lot of extra fields: some will be the same, some will be different for patients and doctors.
+Then, there will be two profiles with a lot of extra fields: some will be the same, and some will be different for patients and doctors.

 **Patients:**